Gerrson/moegi-neovim/README.md

 # Moegi Theme for Neovim

-This repo ports the classic [Moegi VSCode theme](https://github.com/moegi-design/vscode-theme) to Neovim.
+This repo ports the nice [Moegi VSCode theme](https://github.com/moegi-design/vscode-theme) to Neovim.
 It keeps the same nine variants, cold-green + warm-red accents, and palette structure while translating highlights, terminal colors, and statuslines for Neovim’s runtime.

 ## Highlights
 - Transparent-friendly setup with helpers that blend VSCode-style alpha colors into solid hex values that Neovim accepts.